thePlaybookTV/PlayKit-UI/README.md

 We can distribute these across available hands for speed.

 - Icon Design.
 ~~The vision is to create our own custom icons but it remains up for debate.
-If the workload proves too much, we can ship with font-awesome and update with our local icon-pack later on. ~~
+If the workload proves too much, we can ship with font-awesome and update with our local icon-pack later on~~
 Custom Icons are definitely happening!
 Thanks to @Flox :)